You NEED a fast website.

 Reload the page.

 Sometimes your browser may report a much higher number than tools like Web Page Tester, GTMEtrix, or PageSpeedGrader.
-This is normal and happens because the browser also times the javascript.
-That runs in the browser itself instead of running server-side like PHP files do.
+This is normal and happens because the browser also times the JavaScript.
+That runs in the browser itself instead of running server-side as PHP files do.

 The biggest contributors to slowness are very large, poorly-optimized images.

 Sites that have mostly images are great looking and provide a nice viewing experience.
 However, they can bring any site to a halt when not formatted correctly.
-To avoid this, optimize all your images by making them as small as possible.
+To avoid this, optimize all your images to be as small as possible.
 Meaning both the size on disk (how much space it takes up on a hard drive in kilobytes or megabytes) and the actual dimensions of the image (width x height in pixels).
-Images should be resized before they are uploaded to the server.
-This will remove entire seconds off the total load time of the site.
+Images should be resized before uploading to the server.
+This will remove entire seconds from the site’s total load time.

-Many page graders will give your site a letter grade, but this doesn’t matter that much.
+Many page graders will assign your site a letter grade, but that doesn’t matter much.
 What really matters is:

 - the number of requests your page has to make in order to load